 Conversely, assume that $s(A)<0$ and $r(R(0,A_{-1})P)<1$.
 Let $s((A_{-1}+P)\vert_X)>-\infty$, as otherwise there is noting to prove.
 It follows from \cite[Thm.
 3.2]{BJVW} that $0\in \rho((A_{-1}+P)\vert_X)$ and $R(0, ((A_{-1}+P)\vert_X)) \ge 0$, so that $s((A_{-1}+P)\vert_X)<0$.
 This completes the proof. \end{proof}

-As a consequence, we obtain the following spectral characterization of the exponential input-to-state stability for the perturbed system \eqref{Perturbed}. \begin{proposition} Let the assumptions of Proposition \ref{Generation-prop} be satisfied and $B\in \calL(U,X_{-1,A})$.
+As a consequence, we obtain the following spectral characterization for the exponential input-to-state stability of the perturbed system \eqref{Perturbed}. \begin{proposition} Let the assumptions of Proposition \ref{Generation-prop} be satisfied and $B\in \calL(U,X_{-1,A})$.
 Assume that $\S$ satisfies the spectrum determined growth property and $(A,B)$ is $L^q$-admissible for some $q\in [1,\infty)$.
 Then, for any $r\ge q$, system \eqref{Perturbed} is $eL^r$-ISS if and only if

 \end{proposition} \begin{proof} Since $(A,P)$ is positive $L^p$-admissible for some $p\in [1,\infty)$, we know from Proposition \ref{Generation-prop} that $(A_{-1}+P)\vert_X$ generates a positive $ C_0 $-semigroup $\S$ on $X$.
 On the other hand, according to \cite[Thm.
 3.3-(ii)]{Hadd} (see also \cite[Cor.
 2.7]{Mei}), we have